 The first annual general meeting of the Society shall be held not more than 15 months after the date of incorporation.
 After that an annual meeting shall be held at least once every calendar year and not more than 15 months after the holding of the last preceding annual general meeting.

-Notice to members
+Notice of General Meetings

-A notice gmmay be given to a Member, either personally, by mail to the Members registered address, facsimile or e-mail address as supplied by the Member.
+A notice of a general meeting will be sent to each Member at the email address provided by the Member. may be given to a Member, either personally, by mail to the Members registered address, facsimile or e-mail address as supplied by the Member.

 The accidental omission to give notice of a meeting to, or the non-receipt of a notice by any member, does not invalidate proceedings at the meeting.